globant-ui-rosario/web-ui-bootcamp/docs/topic2.md

 4.B

-- Learn about layout system
+- Investigate about _layout systems_
-- Using your own layout system, implement an HTML page with a header.
-Three columns in the middle and one column for the footer.
+- Using your own layout system, implement an image gallery based on this `mock up`:

 - Adapt your the template system to work on three different breakpoints.

 [<- To index](../README.md#title) - [Topic 3 - Javascript ->](./topic3.md)